-If you’re interested in learning more about how to invest your time in the present moment, CLICK HERE to browse the beautiful pages of Christina’s new book “A Field Guide to Now” before buying your very own copy.
+If you’re interested in learning more about how to invest your time in the present moment, click here to browse the beautiful pages of Christina Rosalie’s “A Field Guide to Now.”

 We want to know: What’s your secret to living in the moment and breaking out of your day-to-day routine?

 Posted: Friday, April 19th, 2013 @ 12:25 pm